RidwanSharkar/Fretboard-2.0/README.md

 **OVERVIEW:**

-Fretboard Explorer is designed for guitarists who want to explore music theory and chord progressions, and their corresponding finger-positions across the fretboard.
-The program takes user input for a chord, key, or chord progression and computes all possible fingerings across the fretboard.
-Users can specify detailed chord qualities including major, minor, diminished, augmented, and extended chords such as 7th, 9th, and more.
-It supports specification of chord criteria (such as 3 strings only, or 3 frets apart) or modifications to match user preferences for finger patterns.
+• Fretboard Explorer is designed for guitarists who want to explore music theory and chord progressions, and their corresponding finger-positions across the fretboard.

+• The program takes user input for a chord, key, or chord progression and computes all possible fingerings across the fretboard.

+• Users can specify detailed chord qualities including major, minor, diminished, augmented, and extended chords such as 7th, 9th, and more.

+• Fretboard supports specification of chord criteria (e.g. skipping strings for voicing) or modifications to match user preferences for finger patterns.

 ![All Chords in All Keys](https://github.com/RidwanSharkar/Fretboard-2.0/assets/158855066/f5535eca-b43c-4fac-ab7f-a23a4981c85b)